 Generally works in a hospital setting, referring to a patient’s medical chart and selecting proper codes to classify procedures performed, diagnostic information collected and treatment provided.
-Uses ICD-10, CPT and/or HCPCS coding systems.
+Uses ICD-10, Current Procedural Terminology (CPT) and/or Healthcare Common Procedure Coding System (HCPCS) coding systems.
 Forwards completed documentation to medical billers for processing and payment.
 Certified Coding Specialist (CCS) certification is required.
 Some hospitals may also require experience in a specialty area, such as oncology, surgery or pediatrics.
 May interact with physicians or other medical staff to clarify points of diagnosis.
 Requires knowledge of medical terminology and abbreviations, solid attention to detail, and sensitivity to confidential information.

 Certified Professional Coder